-Basic setup for the GP putter
+Mastering the Optimal Basic Setup for the GP Putter

-Face-On-Putting is a VERY SIMPLE and NATURAL technique.
 It’s simple in that it requires far fewer moving parts than a tradition golfing movement.
 Also, when Face-on-Putting, the Club Face stays pointed down the target line throughout the entire putt.
 That’s FAR simpler than the “open door / closed door” technique that’s used in traditional putting.
 Furthermore, it’s VERY easy to swing the putter “straight back and straight through” with the GP putter.

 The side saddle putting is 100% legal for any golf tournament in the world.
 Putting face-on with the GP putter is 100% legal in any golf tournament.
 The putting stroke (technique) that you see in the videos is again 100% legal.